darkecology/wsrdata/README.md

      See the following Original Dataset Preperation section for detailed steps.
     - prepare_dataset_v0.1.0 is based on the above template and generates the dataset in [1] in the COCO format.
     See **prepare_dataset_v0.1.0_help/README.md** for details.
-    - prepare_dataset_v0.2.0 involves three scripts.
+    - preparing dataset_v0.2.B involves three scripts.
 See the [documentation](https://docs.google.com/document/d/1zX8Sa2hVvjWBhFXQg124XRX1laKY-3aK43dDJLLlD0I/edit?usp=sharing)
     for details.
         - **organize_screened_csv_as_json.py** organizes scans and annotations from multiple years of a station,